 Ding,Ding,Ding!
 Do I win anything for guessing duck and a Cab/Merlot blend?
 It is the most obvious guess for french cooking at a farm-to-table restaurant.
 The duck leg was incredible and with the crispy skin on top, all the happy feels.
 Brick Farm is known for their Red Star chicken eggs that pepper the menu so it was no surprise to see it incorporated.
 The sausage hash was quite spicy so I did not eat it but it was clearly a crowd hit- empty plates all around.
 The wine was also a crowd favorite for the evening- hard to go wrong with a beautiful bottle from Bordeaux.

 Course 4: Almond Dacquoise- meyer lemon sorbet, vanilla bean meringue, honey bullion, creme fraiche

-Pairing: Sauvignon Blanc/Semillion/Muscadelle Blend, Chateau Les Mingets, Sauternes, Bordwaux, 2014
+Pairing: Sauvignon Blanc/Semillion/Muscadelle Blend, Chateau Les Mingets, Sauternes, Bordeaux, 2014